serfriz/caddy-custom-builds/README.md

 Allows Caddy to filter traffic based on the client's IP address location.
 This module needs access to the Maxmind GeoLite2 database which can be downloaded for free after creating an account.
 Additional information is available on [Maxmind official website](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
 You will specifically need the GeoLite2-Country.mmdb file, or the GeoLite2-City.mmdb if you're matching on subdivisions and metro codes.

-Information and examples about the usage of this module can be found on the on the [Caddy website's plugin page](https://caddyserver.com/docs/modules/http.matchers.maxmind_geolocation) and the [porech/caddy-maxmind-geolocation](https://github.com/porech/caddy-maxmind-geolocation) repository.
+Information and examples about the usage of this module can be found on the [Caddy website's plugin page](https://caddyserver.com/docs/modules/http.matchers.maxmind_geolocation) and the [porech/caddy-maxmind-geolocation](https://github.com/porech/caddy-maxmind-geolocation) repository.

 ### Coraza WAF